rbosh/ml-adp/doc/guide.rst

             self.fnn = ml_adp.nn.FFN.from_config(sizes)

         def forward(self, state):
-            return self.ffn(torch.cat(state)
+            return self.ffn(state)

-where for this exposition we stick to basic feed-forward neural networks as provided conveniently by :py:class:`ml_adp.nn.FFN` and expose them in terms of the size of their single hidden layer (we could have used :py:class:`ml_adp.nn.FFN`'s directly as control functions without wrapping them into a class).
+where for this exposition we stick to basic feed-forward neural networks as provided conveniently by :py:class:`ml_adp.nn.FFN` and expose them in terms of the size of their single hidden layer (we could have used :py:class:`ml_adp.nn.FFN`'s directly as control functions without wrapping them into the class ``A``).

 ..
 It is an intuitive result that if the cost functions do not depend on the random effects, then an optimal control does, effectively, also not depend on the random effects: $A_t(s_t, \xi_t) = A_t(s_t)$.